mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/system_integrator/benchmark_profiling/vtune-profiler.rst

 Now click on the ``open-results`` button on the left side of the tool, browse to the directory ``vtune_results_uarch``, select the ``vtune_results_uarch.vtune`` file and click on ``open``.
 This will open the CPU Microarchitecture Exploration results for the "Collaborative visual slam with fastmapping enabled" application from the :doc:`../../tutorials_amr/navigation/collaborative-slam` tutorial which ran for 30 seconds.

 From the summary page, some of the CPU Microarchitecture Exploration details that can be observed are mentioned below.
-Refer to the page, `Analyze Microarchitecture Usage <https://www.intel.com/content/www/us/en/docs/vtune-profiler/tutorial-common-bottlenecks-linux/2020/analyze-microarchitecture-usage.html>`__, for more details on the CPU Microarchitecture Exploration using |vtune|.
+Refer to the page, `Analyze Microarchitecture Usage <https://www.intel.com/content/www/us/en/docs/vtune-profiler/tutorial-common-bottlenecks-linux/2020/analyze-microarchitecture-usage.html>`__, for more details on the CPU Microarchitecture Exploration using VTune™ Profiler.

 P-core and E-core execution summary ...................................